4ahmnm-MTIN-2021/Game-Microproject-Postroznik/README.md

-# Template2D-Unity202015f1
+# Microgame

 ### Project description:
-Introduction/Project summary
+Microgame, in which you can enter your name press buttons and add numbers

 ### Development platform:
-(OS, Unity Version, Visual Studio Version, used SDKs)
+(Windows, Unity 2020.1.5f.1, Visual Studio 2019)

 ### Target platform:
-WebGL, Mobile, VR Device incl. reference resolution
+WebGL, incl.
+HD resolution

-### Visuals:
-Screenshots (concept and experience), Video

-### Necessary setup/execution steps:
-Installation process, e.g. step by step instructions that I can run the project after cloning it

-### Third party material:
-(if used Fonts, Sounds, Music, Graphics, Materials, Code etc.)

 ### Project state:
-incl. progress in percent
+100%

 ### Limitations:
+Know how to display name in the scene, scritable objects are hard

 ### Lessons Learned:
+Switch between scenes by press Button, use scriptable objects to safe information between scene changes

-Copyright by you :)
+Copyright by Postroznik